stoeps13/connections-doc/source/admin/secure/t_secure_domino.md

         1. In the user Person document, click **Administration**.
         2. Under **Client Information**, enter the user name DN that is expected by WebSphere Application Server in the **LTPA user name** field.

+            !!! note
-            **Note:** Typically, this name is the user's LDAP distinguished name \(DN\).
+    Typically, this name is the user's LDAP distinguished name \(DN\).
 Separate the name components with slashes.
 For example, if the DN is uid=jdoe,cn=sales,dc=example, dc=com, enter the following value: uid=jdoe/cn=sales/dc=example/dc=com.

     -   If user names are present in the LDAP directory only:
         1. Open the Directory Assistance document for the LDAP directory.
 Alternatively, create a directory assistance database and configure the Domino server to use this database.
         2. In the **SSO Configuration** section, enter an LDAP attribute for the name in an SSO token.

+            !!! note
-            **Note:** This attribute is used in the LTPA token when the LTPA\_UserNm field is requested.
+    This attribute is used in the LTPA token when the LTPA\_UserNm field is requested.
 Ensure that the selected field contains the user name that WebSphere Application Server expects.
 Options for this field include:

             -   To use the LDAP distinguished name, enter a value of $DN.
 This is the most common configuration; it indicates that the user's LDAP DN is the name expected by WebSphere Application Server, rather than a name in an arbitrary LDAP field.
             -   Use any appropriate LDAP attribute, provided it uniquely identifies the user.